 — Christopher Walsh (@WritingWalsh) January 9, 2018

-Yet no one was talking about that after the game, or that how Saban’s been so dominating that he was arguably two plays away, against Clemson and the Kick Six game in 2013, from having two more titles.
+Yet no one was talking about that after the confetti fell, or how Saban’s been so dominating that he was arguably two plays away, against Clemson and the Kick Six game in 2013, from having two more titles.

 This was oh-so-close to being a third near-miss, only Alabama rallied in the second half from down 13-0.
 Tagovailoa’s first possession didn’t go anywhere, but his second did as four straight completions peaked with freshman Henry Ruggs III snaring a 6-yard touchdown.

-It could have ended Alabama, especially when Tagovailoa answered with an interception on a play there was a missed signal.
+It could have ended Alabama, especially when Tagovailoa answered with an interception following a missed signal.
 Yet somehow it didn’t.

-This team, which had long so many players due to injuries, knew some things about resiliency.
+This team, which had lost so many players due to injuries, knew some things about resiliency.

 The comeback was anything but pretty.
 It seemed like after junking the original game plan offensive coordinator Brian Daboll was all but diagramming plays in the artificial turf.
 A key turnover in the second half happened when a pass deflected off senior defensive end Da’Shawn Hand’s head and to sophomore lineman Raekwon Davis for an interception.